Associate Professor Ummul Ruthbah

-She holds a PhD in Economics from MIT, where she was an IMF Scholar and worked under the supervision of Nobel Laureates Esther Duflo and Abhijit Banerjee.
-She also has an MA in Economics from McGill University.
+A/Prof Ruthbah is the Deputy Director at the Monash Centre for Financial Studies and an Associate Professor at Monash University.
+She has a PhD in Economics from the Massachusetts Institute of Technology (MIT), where she was an IMF Scholar and worked under the supervision of Nobel Laureates Esther Duflo and Abhijit Banerjee.
+A/Prof Ruthbah also has an MA in Economics from McGill University.

 Email: Ummul.Ruthbah@monash.edu